Channeling Acceleration in Crystals and Nanostructures and Studies of Solid Plasmas: New Opportunities: Introduction: plasma wakefields in solids (amorphous and structured)

-Ref. \cite{ZHANG2016} examined the effects of hollow nanotube structure vs. uniform nanomaterials for X-ray-driven laser wakefield acceleration.
-Figure \ref{zhangfig2} compares the wakefield intensity, its shape and stability, the electron dynamics by these wakefields.
+Ref.~\cite{ZHANG2016} examined the effects of hollow nanotube structures vs.\ uniform materials for X-ray-driven laser wakefield acceleration.
+Figure~\ref{zhangfig2} compares the wakefield intensity, its shape and stability, and the electron dynamics by these wakefields.
 With the hollow nanostructure, the electron acceleration and dynamics are found to be superior.
-Also, it is evident that the accelerating gradients are ultra-high, as expected due to correspondingly higher electron density of the materials that supports the wakefield - per Eq.(\ref{grad}).
-Figure \ref{zhangfig7} presents scaling of the wakefields in simulations which are found close to those predicated by theory.
-Previous simulation studies of wakefields driven by short electron bunches \cite{SAHAI2020} indicate similar behavior as that reported in \cite{ZHANG2016}.
-In addition, one can be interested in the properties of nanotubes (and nanomaterials) due to their ionic structures studied in \cite{HAKIMI2018}.
-The wakefield properties are found to be generally similar even if the optical phonon effects due to the lattice structure are incorporated \cite{TAJIMA1978}.
+Also, it is evident that the accelerating gradients are ultra-high, as expected due to correspondingly higher electron density of the materials that supports the wakefield -- per Eq.~(\ref{grad}).
+Previous simulation studies of wakefields driven by short electron bunches \cite{SAHAI2020} indicate similar behavior as that reported in~\cite{ZHANG2016}.
+In addition, one can be interested in the properties of nanotubes (and nanomaterials) due to their ionic structures studied in~\cite{HAKIMI2018}.
+The wakefield properties are found to be generally similar even if the optical phonon effects due to the lattice structure are incorporated~\cite{TAJIMA1978}.